linebender/rfcs/rfcs/0007-pass-spec.md

 ## Prior art

-TODO

-- Bevy spawn
-- Compose pass: web platform.
-- pass systems in other Rust frameworks
-- Qt
+The pass system is inspired from the web platform.

+As far as I'm aware, no other Rust framework has an explicitly documented pass system.

 ## Unresolved questions